nefarious-kitsune/aow-event-proposal/elements/control.md

 ------

-## Using Controlling and Stalling
+## Using Disruptive and Stalling

-Controlling and Stalling each have their own strength and weakness.
+Disruptive and Stalling each have their own strength and weakness.

 <table style="border-collapse: collapse; border: 1px solid">
   <thead>